thebigyap/PictureDay/README.md

 ### Scheduling Options

--   **Random Time**: Automatically picks a random time between 9 AM and 9 PM (default), with smart selection that ensures times are always in the future
+-   **Random Time**: Automatically picks a random time between 9 AM and 3 AM (next day), with smart selection that ensures times are always in the future
+-   **Intelligent Backup System**: For late-night times (9 PM - 3 AM), automatically schedules a backup screenshot during daytime hours (9 AM - 9 PM) to ensure you never miss a day
 -   **Fixed Time**: Set a specific time for daily screenshots
 -   **Time Range**: Random time within a custom range, with smart selection that respects current time